steffenskov/PerformantReflection/README.md

 ## For properties

-Simply instantiate an `ObjectAccessor` and feed it the object you want to access.
+Simply create an `ObjectAccessor` and feed it the object you want to access.
 Then you can loop over the `Properties`, index into them with `["PropertyName"]` or use `TryGetValue` if you're unsure whether the property even exists: